 KUTS operation and capacity

-Accoring to the EEIA report, the ART will be able to accomodate some 300 passangers at one time.
+According to the EEIA report, the ART will be able to accommodate some 300 passengers at one time.

 Travel time will be from 6AM – 12AM with extended hours considered if necessary.